codebuil/Grub.gui.builder/README.md

 # Grub.gui.builder
-Builds grubs .bin files and config files multi boot files and build a cdrom image
+Builds grubs vmlinuz from /boot files and config files multi boot files and build a cdrom image